We use minimal analytics to improve the site. Is that okay?

 • No comments

-Photomatix Pro is software designed to create stunning HDR Photography by taking several photos captured at various exposures and combining them together into a single HDR image.
+Photomatix Pro is software designed to create stunning HDR images by combining multiple photos captured at different exposures into a single image.

 Photomatix Pro Review